-The Judicial Purchasing Office may, from time to time, make amendments to the General Terms and Conditions of Purchase when the Judicial Purchasing Agent determines that such amendments are in the best interest of the Judiciary.
+The Judicial Purchasing Office may, from time to time, make amendments to the General Terms & Conditions of Purchase when the Judicial Purchasing Agent determines that such amendments are in the best interest of the Judiciary.
 Amendments shall be made available for public inspection at the Office of the Secretary of State but shall not require formal public notice and hearing.
 Copies of the General Terms and Conditions of Purchase shall be provided to any individual or firm requesting to become a registered bidder.
-Applicants shall be required, as part of the application process, to certify that they have read the General Terms and Conditions of Purchases.
+Applicants shall be required, as part of the application process, to certify that they have read the General Terms and Conditions of Purchase and understand that they apply to all Judicial purchases.

-JUDICIAL PURCHASING OFFICE GENERAL CONDITIONS OF PURCHASE
+JUDICIAL PURCHASING OFFICE GENERAL TERMS & CONDITIONS OF PURCHASE